What is an oral melanoma?

 Lesions may appear as thickened and pigmented nodules, arising from any location within the mouth.
 These tumors may look small from the outside but extend deeper into the tissues than expected, invading the underlying bone.
 Alternately, the bone may be affected first causing significant oral swelling.

 Oral pain is usually apparent, especially in dogs with tumors that have penetrated the underlying bone.
-Signs may include bad breath (halitosis), drooling, panting, movement or loss of teeth, lack of appetite or difficulty eating, reluctance to be touched on the head, facial swelling, and swelling of the lymph nodes.
+Signs may include bad breath (halitosis), drooling, panting, movement or loss of teeth, bleeding from the teeth, lack of appetite or difficulty eating, reluctance to be touched on the head, facial swelling, and swelling of the lymph nodes.

 How is this cancer diagnosed?

 An accurate diagnosis of oral tumors requires microscopic examination of tumor tissue.
 Fine needle aspiration (FNA) may be pursued in cases of oral tumors.
 FNA involves taking a small needle with a syringe and suctioning a sample of cells directly from the tumor and placing them on a microscope slide.
 A veterinary pathologist then examines the slide under a microscope.
 In some cases, results from FNA may not be entirely clear and biopsy may be necessary.

 A biopsy is a surgical excision of a piece of the tumor.
 Pieces of the tumor are then examined under the microscope.
 This is called histopathology.
 Histopathology is not only helpful in making a diagnosis but can indicate how the tumor is likely to behave (probability of local recurrence or spread to other areas).
 In many cases with these oral tumors, biopsy is the preferred method for diagnosis.

 Oral melanomas are locally aggressive, meaning they will invade the closely associated tissues and structures (tooth roots, bone, and other soft tissues.
 They also tend to metastasize (spread elsewhere in the body) most often to the lungs and lymph nodes.